Leaving the perfect voicemail is a critical sales skill

 Our study concluded that the perfect voice message should last between 28-32 seconds and contain the following (very simple) characteristics.

-- State Purpose of the Call – Clearly state what you want from the call.
+- State the Purpose of the Call.
+Clearly state what you want from the call.
 You’ll want to include the reason for the call or demo based on your value proposition, for example, “to talk about how we can help your sales team double or triple the number of appointments they get with key decision makers.”

-- Clear, Simple, Concise Way to Reply – If you want a return call, simply restate your name clearly and even spell it out if it isn’t common.
+- Give a Clear, Simple, Concise Way to Reply.
+If you want a return call, simply restate your name clearly and even spell it out if it isn’t common.
 Remember, people may be listening to your voice message between meetings, while driving or doing something else.
 Recite your phone number in a manner that makes it easy for someone to write it down or remember it.

 Leaving voice messages is a critical sales skill, but it’s just one factor in your ability to create more opportunities to tell your story to the right people more often.
 Remember that even if you don’t get a phone call response, your voicemail is still reinforcing your message and increasing brand awareness.
 Well-constructed voicemails left in combination with emails and social touches will dramatically improve your prospecting results.